Lake Attitash is our shared community space and we all need to contribute.

 - Merrimac committed $63,270

-The City of Amesbury submitted the grant application in early June 2017.
-Award decisions will be made in October 2017.
+The City of Amesbury submitted the grant application in early June 2017, and was awarded the grant at the end of 2017.

 The Search for Grants